 What does surprise me is that the researchers didn’t hint at the possibility of supporting mitochondria with a well-known longevity nutrient: Pyrroloquinoline quinone (PQQ).

 PQQ supports mitochondria in two ways: it protects mitochondria from oxidative stress (a known contributor to mitochondrial fragmentation) and promotes mitochondrial biogenesis.
-That means it may actually replenish the mitochondria we’re losing.

 Some fruits and vegetables contain PQQ, including kiwi, green peppers, parsley, papaya, spinach and celery.
 It can also be found in tofu and organ meats like kidney and liver.
-However, it’s difficult to get a sufficient amount of PQQ through diet alone, so supplementing is a must.

 Editor’s note: Are you feeling unusually tired?
 You may think this is normal aging, but the problem could be your master hormone.
 When it’s not working, your risk of age-related diseases skyrockets.
 To reset what many call “the trigger for all disease” and live better, longer, click here to discover The Insulin Factor: How to Repair Your Body’s Master Controller and Conquer Chronic Disease!